iamsquare/convert-units/README.md

 ### Want More?

-Adding new measurement type is easy.
-Check one of these [`definitions`](https://github.com/iamsquare/convert-units/tree/master/src/definitions) to see how they are implemented.
-When you're done you can import them just like any other measure provided by the library.
+Adding new measurement types is easy.
+Check one of these [`definitions`](https://github.com/iamsquare/convert-units/tree/master/src/definitions) or [`unit tests`](https://github.com/iamsquare/convert-units/tree/master/src/__tests__/customType.test.ts) to see how they are implemented.
+When you're done you can import them just like any other measure provided by the library:

 ```js
 import {